sarmadiali98/ReLico/README.md

-# Relico: Timed Rebeca to Lingua Franca Compiler
+# ReLico: Timed Rebeca to Lingua Franca Compiler

 Welcome to the **Timed Rebeca to Lingua Franca Compiler** repository!
 This tool translates **Timed Rebeca** models into **Lingua Franca (LF)** code.